Fort Schuyler: College

 In the late 1920s Fort Schuyler was placed on the abandoned list by the U.S. Army.
 When this was done, it was targeted for acquisition by Robert Moses for conversion to a state park as well as a permanent shore base for the New York State Merchant Marine Academy (now SUNY Maritime College).
 A protracted political struggle ensued, but eventually the academy forces prevailed.
 The site was transferred to the state of New York in 1934 during the Great Depression, then rehabilitated by the Works Progress Administration and dedicated to the school in 1938.
 The college, which was founded in 1874, still occupies the site, and in 1948 was one of the original 29 founding schools to be incorporated into the State University of New York as the State University of New York Maritime College.
 The fort has been listed on the National Register of Historic Places since 1976.

 Maritime Industry Museum

 In 1986, a portion of Fort Schuyler was dedicated as the Maritime Industry Museum.
 The museum houses exhibits on the history of the United States maritime industry, including commercial shipping, the merchant marine, and the port of New York, as well as exhibits on the history of Fort Schuyler.
-It is open to the public on weekdays.
+It is open to the public on weekdays with guided tours and on weekends without tours.